 Ezequiel Gonzalez Ocantos

-Ezequiel Gonzalez Ocantos is is Associate Professor in the Department of Politics & International Relations at the University of Oxford, and Professorial Fellow of Nuffield College.
+Ezequiel Gonzalez Ocantos is Associate Professor in the Department of Politics & International Relations at the University of Oxford, and Professorial Fellow of Nuffield College.
 In 2018 he received the Philip Leverhulme Prize in Politics and International Relations.
 His research seeks to understand the impact of international human rights law in domestic judicial politics.

 In 2016 he published Shifting Legal Visions: Judicial Change and Human Rights Trials in Latin America (Cambridge University Press), which won best book awards from the American Political Science Association, the International Studies Association, and the Latin American Studies Association.